Roasted Kale & Napa Cabbage

 I have to admit I am not a fan of kale in all forms.
 I most certainly do not like Kale chips with all those seasonings.
 For me all those seasonings seem a bit of overkill.
 Kale in my opinion is better when it is lightly seasoned and baked – keeping it simple.

 The first time I was introduced to this combination of kale and napa cabbage together was at my Cousin’s who invited us over for dinner.
 I was in love at first bite.
-Light, healthy, and a crispy smokiness.
-Yum!
+Light, delicious, and a crispy smokiness.

 She served this dish alongside roasted salmon and it was the perfect combination.
 Chicken and other fish varieties also work really well with this side dish.